-Tablets can be difficult to absorb, and liquids lose their potency, so go with capsules with ingredients from natural (non-synthetic) sources.
+Tablets can be difficult to absorb, so go with capsules, chewables, or liquid supplements with ingredients from natural (non-synthetic) sources.

 Vegetarians and Vegans

-Some components of supplements are sourced from animals when it’s more active or cheaper.
+Something to watch for is that some components of supplements are sourced from animals .
 Some of the most common animal products used in supplements are:

 - Gelatin capsules (made of animal bone).
 Cellulose (vegetable fiber) is used for vegetarian capsules.

 - Vitamin D3 (sourced from oil in sheep’s wool).
 D3 is listed as cholecalciferol.
-The vegan form is D2 (ergocalciferol), which is not as active but is plant-sourced.
+The vegan form is D2 (ergocalciferol) is plant-sourced.